-During the quarter ended September 30, 2015, the Company had exposures to a wide range of interest rates, credit spread, equity prices, foreign exchange rates and commodity prices-and the associated implied volatilities and spreads-related to the global markets in which it conducts its trading activities.
-For more information about such exposures, see "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Market Risk-Sales and Trading and Related Activities" in Part II, Item 7A of the 2014 Form 10-K.
+During the quarter ended March 31, 2016, the Company had exposures to a wide range of interest rates, credit spread, equity prices, foreign exchange rates and commodity prices-and the associated implied volatilities and spreads-related to the global markets in which it conducts its trading activities.
+For more information about such exposures, see "Quantitative and Qualitative Disclosures about Market Risk-Risk Management-Market Risk-Sales and Trading and Related Activities" in Part II, Item 7A of the 2015 Form 10-K.

 Under U.S. Basel III, covered positions include trading assets or liabilities held by the Company for the purpose of short-term resale or with the intent of benefiting from actual or expected price movements related to its market-making activities, as well as, foreign exchange and commodity exposure of certain banking book assets.
 CVA is not a covered position under U.S. Basel III and as a result, hedges to the non-covered CVA are themselves not eligible to be covered positions.
+However, any foreign exchange or commodity exposure of CVA hedges are covered positions.